yasufum/spp-container/README.md

 $ ./app/spp-primary -l 0 -p 0x03
 ```

+If you need to inspect a docker command before launching a container,
+`--dry-run` option is useful.
+It composes a docker command and just display it without running the
+docker command actually.

 You can use other options than explained.
-Please refer help.
+Please refer help for details.

 ```sh
 $ ./app/spp-primary.py -h